HUEI-JYUN-DEBBY-YEH/bert-fine-tune-taiwan-labor-law/README.md

+This project was part of my journey toward building fair, human-centered AI for workplace transformation.

 # 🧑‍⚖️ BERT Fine-Tuning for Taiwan Labor Law Classification
 This project fine-tunes a pre-trained BERT model to classify legal text and inquiries under the Taiwan Labor Standards Act (LSA).
 It enables category prediction for labor-related questions, supporting the development of AI-powered legal assistants or HR tools for compliance and consultation.